Karinza38/amoghrajesh/README.md

 - 📫 How to reach me: You can reach me out on LinkedIn or through mail.
 Attaching all of these in the Badges at the top of this Readme.

 - ⚡ Fun Fact: Most of the developers jump to writing the code once they encounter a problem.
-Nope. `First Solve the problem yourself, then write the code for it`
+Nope. `First Solve the problem, then write the code for it`

 - 💬 Ask me about Web Development, Data Structures / Algorithms, and General Technology related queries.
 <!--